Engee documentation

 Root WSF DOA

-Estimation of signal arrival direction for ULA spatial weighted smoothing (Root WSF).
+Estimation of the signal arrival direction for ULA spatial weight smoothing (Root WSF).

 Description

-The Root WSF DOA block estimates the direction of arrival of a certain number of narrowband signals incident on a uniform linear array (ULA) using the Root Weighted Subspace Fitting (Root WSF) algorithm.
+Block Root WSF DOA evaluates the direction of arrival of a certain number of narrowband signals incident on a uniform linear array (ULA) using the root weighted subspace selection algorithm (Root WSF).

 Ports